-In a recently published Zwivel article, “Menopausal Belly Fat: Why It Happens and How to Lose It,” Dr. Cruise discusses the reasons why women get belly fat as they age and what can be done to get rid of it.
+In a recently published Zwivel article, “Menopausal Belly Fat: Why It Happens and How to Lose It,” Joseph T Cruise, MD discusses the reasons why women get belly fat as they age and what can be done to get rid of it.

 Many women find that they begin gaining weight around their midsection as they enter menopause, even if their calorie and activity levels remain the same.
 Indeed, some women don’t gain weight overall, but still find fat from their hips, thighs, and bottom resettling around their abdomen.